Humaliwo

 Humaliwo was a Chumash village located in present-day Malibu, California.
-“Humaliwo” meant "where the surf sounds loudly".
+“Humaliwo” meant "where the surf sounds loudly."
 The village occupied a hill across from the lagoon in Malibu Lagoon State Beach.
+The neighboring Tongva referred to the village as Ongobehangna.
 The Humaliwo village was recorded on the National Register of Historic Places (NRHP) in 1976.
 Cultural remains are present at this site, consisting of numerous human burials, artifacts and other cultural materials.
 Sections of the site can be dated to 7,000 years old.

 Chumash

 Culture

 Archeological evidence has shown that there is a correlation between mortuary practices and the social organization of Chumash people.
 There is evidence that shows that the Chumash people lived in large, relatively dense communities.
 These communities are controlled by a hierarchy of chiefs and other elite figures.
 They are protected by the armed men who also work to feed him.
 One way that chiefs have been identified is if they were in polygynous relationships with two or three women because the commoners tended to only have one spouse.
 This tradition stopped after the colonization of the Spanish because polygyny was deemed a sin by the Catholic church.
 It seems to be clear that the bodies of these chiefs are demarcated by a significant number of beads placed upon them at the funeral.
 It is also shown in the literature that wealthy or elite Chumash people were buried together on family plots.
 This showed archeologists the importance of family in their society and how it tied to class and wealth as well.
 The Chumash often traded natural resources such as shell beads with their neighbors, the Tongva and Acjachemen.